 Preventing a Rohypnol Assault

-- There are testing strips or coasters that can detect whether your drink has been roofied.
-They are discreet to use and work like litmus paper strips you would have in Chemistry.
+Testing strips or coasters can detect whether your drink has been roofied.
+They are discreet to use and work like the litmus paper strips you would have in a chemistry class.